BarkSanson/barksanson/README.md

 **🤔About me**
 - Hi!
 My name is **Martín Rizzo**
-- I'm currently studying **Computer Engineering** and working as Research Engineer at the University of the Balearic Islands (_Universitat de les Illes Balears_).
+- I'm a Computer Engineer and I'm currently working as Research Engineer at the University of the Balearic Islands.
-- I'm very interested in Computer Architecture, Operative Systems and Artificial Intelligence.
+- I love the "systems part": computer architecture, low level programming, embedded systems, networks and a long etcetera.
+- Yeah, I believe in Rust supremacy but I also love C/C++, although I'm currently working with Python full time 🙄

 **🧰 Languages and tools**
   <div>